dmytrovoytko/data-engineering-amazon-reviews/README.md

 To reproduce and review this project it would be enough (hopefully) less than hour, and ~2GB total for smaller datasets.
 You don't need to use anything extra, like VS Code - just webrowser + GitHub account is totally enough.

-This level of cloud resources allowed me to process and analyze-visualize datasets with ~6mln reviews.
+This level of cloud resources allowed me to process and analyze-visualize datasets with at least ~6mln reviews.
-It would be a good choice for those who prefer/experiment with a simple and open source approach, or those who hesitate to deal with The BIG 3 cloud providers (AWS, Azure, GCP) with their serious payments.
-Looks like a good fit for startups on early stages, developers, and those who learn Data Engineering, as me (you?).

 ## 🎯 Goals

 This is my Data Engineering project started during [DE ZoomCamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)'24.
+And **the main goal** is straight-forward: **Extract - Transform - Load** data, then **visualize** some insights.

 I chose to analyze [Amazon Reviews](https://amazon-reviews-2023.github.io/) dataset.
 Full dataset is huge, and it is available to download in parts - by product categories.
 There are some smaller and larger dataset, some of them we would explore here (Digital_Music, Health_and_Personal_Care, All_Beauty, Software).
 Each subset includes 2 parts: products (**meta**), ratings and user comments (**reviews**).

 Some time ago I became very interested in how much we can trust all those ratings on Amazon, including 'bestseller' statuses.
 But without data it was hard to investigate.
 Now, years later, I have more skills in data analytics and this huge dataset, thanks to [McAuley Lab](https://cseweb.ucsd.edu/~jmcauley/).
 I chose to use only part of the whole information: